Contractors Professional Liability

 What's the Difference Between General and Professional Liability?

-General liability will cover bodily injury and property damage that occurs because of ordinary construction means and methods, including contract breaches.
-It's definitely essential, but professional liability is important, too.
-It covers costs associated with damage that result from your failure to render professional services.
+General liability covers bodily injury and property damage that occurs because of ordinary construction means and methods, including contract breaches.
+Professional liability covers costs associated with damage that result from your failure to render professional services.

 How to Purchase Contractors Professional Liability

 Purchase a contractors professional liability policy through your commercial insurance agent.
-You will want to purchase an annual policy based on your operational needs.
-Additionally, you may purchase a policy for specific projects especially if they're extensive.
+You will want to purchase an annual policy based on your operational needs or a project-specific policy for large jobs.

 Need insurance for You, Your Family or Your Business?